embogit/VE2302_EDF/README.md

 I do part of the development at home machine without Vivado, so I might break sometimes things.
 I'll try to fix them ASAP :) And this is not official Avnet/Tria tree, altough I work as dedicated AMD FAE at Avnet.
 I just hope this helps people with VE2302 board/SOM or just porting their own custom board to EDF.
 At least I have learned a lot while doing this.
 If this really becomes more popular I promise to do changes in branches, test compile, use tags for releases etc. And I'm morer than happy to accept improvements...

 ### Building with Ubuntu 24.04
+2026.1 EDF:

 Build with Ubuntu 24.04 will fail unless apparmor protection is changed, just execute `sudo apparmor_parser -R /etc/apparmor.d/unprivileged_userns`

+2025.2 EDF:

+See the topic above and also tar needs to be downgraded to 1.34 version.

 ### Todo